 Sell donated gold and silver from Caerphilly charity shops, online and by post.

 How does a Caerphilly charity shop sell donated gold and silver?It begins online.
 Send photos to GoldPaid on WhatsApp and ask any questions first.
 GoldPaid then issues a free prepaid Royal Mail Special Delivery label to post the items, and sends a no-obligation written valuation once the parcel is received.
 If the charity accepts, payment is made by Faster Payments to its registered bank account.
-If it declines, the items return tracked and insured at no cost.
+If it declines, the items return tracked and signed for at no cost.

 Charity shops in Caerphilly